-Alaska Airlines charges for all checked baggage including the first bag ($25) for all Standard Fare passengers, so it might make sense to join their "Club 49" to have a 2 bag free checked baggage allowance if you are a frequent traveller.
+Alaska Airlines charges for all checked baggage including the first bag ($25) for all Standard Fare passengers, so it is worth considering joining their "Club 49" membership, which offers a baggage allowance of 2 checked bags free of charge, if you are a frequent traveller.

 |Checked Baggage Allowance||4/10|

 Be sure to check out our new sister-site, Airline-Pet-Policies.com, for information about flying with your cat, dog, or other pet.